BarrensZeppelin/SKAuctioneer/readme.md

 Ongoing auctions can be cancelled by writing `/ska stop` or by a player on the ACL `!cancel`.
 Refer to the guide in-game on how to perform other tasks such as setting the Channel which SKAuctioneer should use.

+#### For everyone else:
+Once an auction has started and the auctioned item is to your liking, do hesitate to whisper the SKAuctioneer host your status on the item.
+Simply `/w [SKA Host] <need/greed>` and SKAuctioneer will automatically update your status or add you to the list of needers/greeders.

 Now that you know how to control the SKAuctioneer AddOn, start using it!